 (E) Hearing.
 Upon receiving a valid appeal, the Planning Commission shall schedule a hearing and notify the Building Official and the appellant of the date, time and place of the hearing.
 The Planning Commission shall set the date of the hearing at no later than five (5) days from the date the appeal is filed.
 At the hearing, the Planning Commission shall review the documentation supplied by the City Manager and any evidence submitted by the appellant.
 At the close of the hearing, the Planning Commission shall act to uphold, overrule or modify the determination and order of the Building Official.
 The determination and order of the Building Official shall be upheld unless the Planning Commission finds, based upon submitted evidence in the record, that the Building Official erred in determining that the subject historic building or structure is an unsecured uninhabitable structure.
-The decision of the Planning Commission upholds the decision of the Building Official, the owner of said structure shall be ordered to secure the historic building or structure within the time set forth in the decision by the Planning Commission.
+The decision of the Planning Commission must be made within five (5) days of the date of the hearing.
+If the Planning Commission upholds the decision of the Building Official, the owner of said structure shall be ordered to secure the historic building or structure within the time set forth in the decision by the Planning Commission.
 If the Building Official is determined to have erred, his/her determination and order shall be rescinded.
-The decision of the Planning Commission.
+The decision of the Planning Commission shall be final on the date it is rendered.